paulinhok14/BUP-Plan-Analyzer/README.md

 This chart plots the **best date to issue the Purchase documents**, considering the Leadtime of each material and the respective Procurement Length values.

-**The estimated Delivery Date of the material to this chart will always be on the average date between the Material Delivery Start Date & Material Delivery End Date**, that is, the colored range vertically with the respective Scenario's color.
+**The estimated Delivery Date of the material to this chart will always be on the average date between the Material Delivery Start Date & Material Delivery End Date**, that is, the colored range vertically with the respective Scenario's color, to where the down arrow points.

 That's why it is entitled **Efficient**, from the cash point of view. **It is the most optimized capital allocation considering the current operational parameters.**